JackBekket/old_snm_core/cmd/connor/README.md

-## Package: `connor`
+# connor

+This package implements a command-line application that loads configuration, sets up logging, starts a server using `connor`, and exports Prometheus metrics.
+The main execution flow involves concurrent goroutines for signal handling, server serving, and metric exporting managed by an error group to ensure proper termination.
+Configuration is loaded from a file path or environment variables via the `connor` package.

+**Configuration:**
+- **Config Path:** Specified through command line arguments (not explicitly shown in snippet) or environment variable (`app.ConfigPath`).
+The application expects a configuration file at this location.
+- **Environment Variables:** Configuration values can be overridden by setting corresponding environment variables.
+- **Metrics Config:** Prometheus metrics are configured via the `cfg.Metrics` section of the loaded config, including port and other settings.

-**Project Package Structure:**
+**Files & Structure:**

 ```
 cmd/connor/
 ├── main.go
 ```

-**Summary:**

-The `connor` package represents a command-line application that launches a server, exposes Prometheus metrics, and handles graceful shutdown.
-It loads configuration from a file, initializes logging, and manages concurrent goroutines using an `errgroup`.
-The application waits for an interruption signal to terminate.

-**Configuration:**

-*   **Configuration File Path:** Determined by `app.ConfigPath` from `cmd.AppContext`.
-*   **Configuration Structure:** Loaded using `connor.NewConfig`.
-Contains settings for logging and metrics.

-**Environment Variables/Flags/Cmdline Arguments:**

-*   None explicitly defined in the provided code snippet.
-Configuration is loaded from a file.
+**Relationships:**

+The `main.go` file orchestrates all components: configuration loading (`connor.NewConfig`), logging setup (`logging.BuildLogger`, `ctxlog.WithLogger`), server initialization and serving (`server.Serve`), and metrics exporting (`metrics.NewPrometheusExporter`).
+The `errgroup` ensures that these operations either complete successfully or terminate cleanly if any one fails.

-**Edge Cases (Launch):**
+**Edge Cases:**

-*   The application exits if the configuration file cannot be loaded.
+- If the configuration file cannot be loaded, the application exits with a fatal error.
-*   The application exits if the logger cannot be initialized.
-*   The application exits if the Connor server fails to start.
-*   The application exits if the Prometheus metrics exporter fails to start.

-**Code Relations:**

-*   `main.go` orchestrates the entire application lifecycle.
-*   `connor.NewConfig` loads configuration.
-*   `logging.BuildLogger` initializes logging.
-*   `connor.New` creates the Connor server instance.
-*   `metrics.NewPrometheusExporter` sets up Prometheus metrics.
-*   `cmd.WaitInterrupted` handles graceful shutdown.
-*   `errgroup` manages concurrent goroutines and error handling.
+- Errors during server serving or metric export will cause the entire application to exit due to the use of an `errgroup`.